maikherbig/AIDeveloper/Tutorial Deploy to OpenCV dnn/README.md

 differnt look of images and as a result the model will fail to predict correctly.
 - **image_crop_pad_cv2**: crop images to particular size.
 In RT-DC, the location of objects is known and given by pos_x and pos_y.
 Images are cropped such that the object is in the middle.
-If an object is too far at the border such that the desired image size cannot be obtained without going beyond the order of the image, pixels are padded accordingly.
+If an object is too close to the border such that the desired image size cannot be obtained without going beyond the border of the image, pixels are padded accordingly.
 - **image_normalization**: This function carries out a normalization of the pixel values.

-# Forward images through neural net
+## Forward images through neural net
 The script [aid_cv2_dnn.py](https://github.com/maikherbig/AIDeveloper/blob/master/Tutorial%20Deploy%20to%20OpenCV%20dnn/aid_cv2_dnn.py)
 contains all functions, required to run inference on images of an .rtdc file:
 ```Python